alexandria-p/BugleMaestro/README.md

 You can sharpen or flatten notes by holding the RIGHT ARROW or LEFT ARROW keys, respectively.

 Currently keyboard-only (no controller support).

-Because this mod uses the arrow keys, I've disabled their typical use for walking.
-You'll need to run around in-game used WASD instead.

 ### What does this look like?